-All residents and companies in Germany must pay income tax on their worldwide earnings of the previous year (1 January to 31 December).
+In Germany, all residents and companies must pay income tax on their worldwide earnings of the previous year (1 January to 31 December).
 The country also levies a tax on the German earnings of non-resident foreigners.
+Regular salaried employees and retirees don’t have to file a tax return but may want to since many tax rebates are available.

 Wundertax